Verbal IdentityProcess and Case Studies

 Commercial real estate firms tend to play it safe.

 But Yahsaar was willing to push the category norms.
 Plus, he had a business reason to back it up.
 The company operates more creatively and personally than most CRE firms.

 We leaned into their ethos and our consumer insights to deliver a tone and personality that is clear and casual, while also being uncharacteristically imaginative for the category.

 A new brand strategy was implemented that expressed their core values, leading to a distinct CRE brand that represents creativity, environmental focus and the community.

 The new verbal and visual identity reflects this brand strategy.
 Imaginative copy.
 Energetic design.
 And a color palette that stands out from the competition.

 An audacious new take on the transformation of property, possessions and people.

-What the Flip is a online show that is being pitched for TV.
-In partnership with Dean & Co., we created a personality-packed verbal identity and brand that brought Ellie Greenberg’s sassy self to the surface.
+What the Flip is an online show that is being pitched for TV.
+We created a personality-packed identity that brought Ellie Greenberg’s sassy self to the surface.

 Our strategy discussions lead to the refinement of the show’s core story, audience and values.

 We documented these fundamental charactersitics (along with others) and mapped them to obejctives that would help Ellie achieve her goal of successfully growing her social audience and eventually pitching her show.